sst/guide/_chapters/staying-up-to-date.md

 - Outlines the recent updates to Serverless Stack
 - Never sent out more than once a week
 - One click unsubscribe
-- And you get the entire guide as a 400 page PDF
+- And you get the entire guide over hundreds of pages of PDF

 You can also <a target="_blank" href="{{ site.twitter_url }}">follow us on Twitter</a>.